subhashgunda/pcf-automation/README.md

 ```
 ---

+# Domains within the default-shared-domains list
+# will not be reset when synchronizing the list in
+# shared-domains
+default-shared-domains: [ 'apps.acme.com' ]
+shared-domains: [ 'shared1.acme.com', 'shared2.acme.com' ]

+# The default staging and running security groups.
+If you
+# do not provide this these security groups will be reset.
+security-groups:
+    staging-security-groups: [ 'default_security_group' ]
+    running-security-groups: [ 'default_security_group' ]

+# Deletes any entities that are missing from source.
+# Set this to "false" if you want to keep any changes
+# done manually.
+delete_missing_entities: true

 # Configured entities that will be ignored by the script
+# if delete_missing_entities is set to "true".
 ignore:
-    security_groups: [ 'default_security_group', 'metrics-api' ]
+    security-groups: [ 'default_security_group', 'metrics-api' ]
+    quotas: [ 'cloud-native-quota', 'p-spring-cloud-services', 'apigee-cf-service-broker-org-quota' ]
-    orgs: [ 'system', 'p-spring-cloud-services', 'apigee-cf-service-broker-org' ]
+    orgs: [ 'system', 'p-spring-cloud-services', 'apigee-cf-service-broker-org', 'cloud-native' ]
     users: [ 'admin' ]

 # LDAP as configured in the ERT security tab
 ldap:
     host: ...